 When Rajesh Khanna Confessed ENVYING Amitabh Bachchan's Success: Each Time He Slipped, I Smiled

 Throwback Tuesday is here and we've brought to you an old joint interview of two superstars - Amitabh Bachchan and Rajesh Khanna.
-The interview was published by Movie magazine in 1990, wherein Rajesh Khanna had openly admitted that he envied Big B's sudden success after Deewar and also revealed that he was supposed to do Deewar but because of Salim Khan and Javed Akhtar, the film landed in Amitabh Bachchan's lap and what happened next is history!
+The interview was published by Movie magazine in 1990, wherein Rajesh Khanna had openly admitted that he envied Big B's sudden success after Deewar and also revealed that he was supposed to do the cult film but because of Salim Khan and Javed Akhtar, the film landed in Amitabh Bachchan's lap and what happened next is history!

-Why Rajesh Khanna Couldn’t Do Deewar?
+Why Rajesh Khanna Couldn’t Do Deewar

 Rajesh Khanna was quoted as saying, "Salim-Javed and I had differences.
 They refused to give the script to Yash Chopra because they wanted only Amitabh Bachchan.
 So, although Yash Chopra wanted me for Deewar, he had no choice."